Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Estimation Algorithm

 \section{Estimation Algorithm}

 Parameter estimation is crucial for applying the LaRT framework to LLM evaluation.
+In the current setting, the observed data likelihood depends on both population parameters and latent traits, with the latter treated as random effects.
+A common approach is to first estimate the population parameters $\bOmega$ by maximizing the observed-data likelihood, obtained by integrating out the latent traits $(\btheta, \btau)$ with respect to their assumed distribution.
+This step focuses on capturing the measurement characteristics of the items at the population level while accounting for variability in latent traits through marginalization.
+Subsequently, given the estimated population parameters, the latent traits of individual LLMs are inferred via MAP estimation.

 The main estimation challenge for the population parameters arises from the intractability of the observed-data likelihood:

-Direct likelihood maximization is computationally infeasible because Equation~(\ref{eqn:marginal_likelihood}) requires evaluating a high-dimensional integral over the latent variables $(\btheta,\btau)$.
-As a potential solution, the Expectation–Maximization (EM) algorithm replaces the intractable observed-data likelihood with the expected complete-data log-likelihood.
-By iteratively computing this expectation and maximizing it, EM transforms the original optimization into a sequence of tractable updates.
-However, the E-step requires computing conditional expectations that also involves intractable integrals.
-Stochastic Approximation EM \citep[][SAEM]{delyon1999Convergence} solves this second intractability by replacing the intractable conditional expectation with Monte Carlo approximations updated through a Robbins–Monro stochastic approximation scheme \citep{robbins1951stochastic}, thereby avoiding explicit integration while preserving the EM structure.
+Direct likelihood maximization is computationally intractable due to the integral over the latent traits $(\btheta,\btau)$.
+Although the expectation-maximization (EM) algorithm bypasses this intractable integral with the complete-data log-likelihood, the E-step requires evaluating conditional expectations without closed-form solutions, and remains challenging.
+To circumvent this, we employ Stochastic Approximation EM \citep[][SAEM]{delyon1999Convergence}, which replaces the intractable E-step with Monte Carlo approximations updated through a Robbins–Monro scheme \citep{robbins1951stochastic}.
+However, successfully scaling SAEM for the LaRT framework relies heavily on designing an efficient latent-variable sampler to ensure rapid computation and algorithmic stability.

-While SAEM has been widely used in latent variable modeling, its successful application to LaRT requires three additional model-specific components that tailor implementation strategies to ensure computational efficiency and algorithmic stability: (1) an efficient sampler for the latent variables that can substantially improve both computational speed and convergence behavior, (2) a suitable initialization strategy that can reduce the number of iterations and enhance estimation accuracy, and (3) a method or estimating individual LLM latent variables after obtaining population parameters.
-This section develops each component in turn.
-We first propose an efficient SAEM algorithm for estimating the population parameters of LaRT in Subsection \ref{sec:saem}, addressing the aspects discussed above.
-Next, in Subsection \ref{sec:initialization}, we introduce an effective spectral-based initialization method for the proposed SAEM.
-Finally, in Subsection \ref{sec:map}, we describe how to estimate the latent variables of LLMs once the population parameters have been obtained, under both static and active evaluation settings.
+The remainder of this section is organized as follows.
+First, we propose an efficient SAEM algorithm for estimating the population parameters tailored for LaRT in Subsection~\ref{sec:saem}.
+Next, in Subsection~\ref{sec:map}, we describe how to estimate the latent variables of LLMs once the population parameters have been obtained, under both static and active evaluation settings.
+Additionally, in Appendix~\ref{sec:initialization}, we introduce an effective spectral-based initialization method for the proposed SAEM algorithm.